Meatloaf With Cheese

 Mix the meatloaf gently, just until the binder, moisture, and seasoning are evenly distributed.
 Overmixing makes the loaf dense, and that becomes more noticeable when a rich cheese center is added.

 Shape about half of the meat mixture into an even rectangle or oval.
-Add the cheese down the center, leaving a border of meat around every edge.
+Add the cheese down the center, leaving at least a 1-inch border of meat around every edge.
 Cover with the remaining meat mixture, then pinch and smooth the sides so the cheese is fully enclosed.
 The seal matters more than a perfect shape; exposed cheese will usually leak as the loaf cooks.

 Set the loaf on a baking sheet or in a loaf pan, depending on the texture you want.
 A baking sheet gives more browned surface area.
 A loaf pan gives a neater shape but can hold more juices around the sides.